+Sunscreen is one of the most important things to take to the beach.
 It doesn’t matter what race you are, no one is immune to skin cancer or skin damage from exposure to Ultraviolet rays.
-Use a broad-spectrum sunscreen with an SPF of 15 or greater.
+You should at minimum use a facial moisturizer and apply a broad-spectrum sunscreen with an SPF of 15 or greater.
 It is recommended that you apply and reapply at least every two hours.
-To reduce risks, try scheduling time outside before 10 AM or after 3PM.
+To reduce the chances of sunburn, try scheduling time outside before 10 AM or after 3 PM.
 Here are a few recommended products.

-Another alternative to protecting yourself from the UV rays is a sun hat.
+Another alternative to protecting yourself from the UV rays is a wearing sun hat.
 I don’t even know why I took so long to buy my sunhat, but I’m always wearing it on a sunny day.

-One of the best parts of going to the beach for me is purchasing the swimwear.
-Mix it up and buy a combination of one-pieces, bikinis, monokinis and tankinis.
+One of the best parts of going to the beach for me is purchasing swimwear.
+Mix it up and buy a combination of one-pieces, bikinis, monokinis, and tankinis.
 I’ve narrowed down my top two stores for buying new swimwear to Old Navy and Target because both stores have cute and affordable swimsuit options for all shapes and sizes.
 Since going to Curacao, I’ve become braver at wearing a two-piece.

 Just like playing mas, you don’t have to wear expensive sunglasses to the beach especially since they can get lost or washed away.

 No need for shoes or sneakers.
 Get some cute flip-flops or sandals to easily remove sand from your feet.

 If you plan on doing more than walking along the shore, bring an old blanket and some beach towels to dry off.

 A durable, lightweight tote bag is needed to carry all of the things you bring to the beach.
 You can also carry along a plastic bag to separate the wet and dry items.